You're writing an essay, and you want a good grade, or at least to make yourself understood. How can you make this easier for your reader?Read Article

 Seven Ways to Stay Awake and Alert

-Follow these helpful tips to stay awake when sleep just isn't an option
+When sleep just isn't an option

 Have you ever found yourself in a situation where you just could not stay awake?
 Let's face it, we've all been there!
 Not every second of our lives can be action-packed, and, occasionally, we've got to endure some less-than-thrilling moments.
 However, you can't afford to fall asleep in a business meeting or doze off when essay writing.
 We have compiled a short list of reasonable ways to stay awake during life's less-than-exciting moments.

 Seven tricks that will help you stay awake

 It is possible to stay awake during the most excruciating essay writing exercises or the most boring of business pitches.
 Here's what our editors recommend:

 Ah yes, caffeine, the old standby.
 Whether it's an energy drink, a spot of tea, or a good old-fashioned cup of coffee, this stuff is sure to help you stay awake.
 Caffeine is a psychoactive stimulant that increases wakefulness, attentiveness, the ability to focus, and overall energy levels.
 One important caveat though: this is a short-term solution to your problem.
 The effects of caffeine last for only two or three hours, and then you're susceptible to what is known as a "crash," which causes you lose all energy completely.
 Caffeine isn't the healthiest choice on this list, but it works in a pinch.

 2. Chewing gum